My fantastic vintage recipe for Chicken Pie. No peas, no carrots, just crust, gravy, and chicken. Very easy and family-friendly!

-This recipe is one of those 1960's-70's recipes that I had almost forgotten about until I saw Trisha Yearwood make it recently on Food Network.
+This recipe is one of those 1960's-70's recipes that I had almost forgotten about until I heard someone mention it recently.
 I would guess that I made this old recipe hundreds of times "back in the day."
 It's so delicious and very easy.
 Especially if you take the fast route and use a purchased rotisserie chicken from the grocery store deli.

 Alternatively: Instead of boiling a chicken, you can use a purchased rotisserie chicken and purchased chicken broth.
 Remove the meat from the chicken discarding the skin and bones and proceed from here with the recipe.